diem/dip/lips/lip-5.md

 A common pattern to a cross-wallet transaction would be:

 1) The recipient generates a *intent identifier* consisting of their account identifier, and payment metadata
-2) The recipient shares this information with a would-be sender over some communication channel (eg. SMS, Email, QR code)
+2) The recipient shares this information with a would-be sender over some communication channel (e.g., SMS, Email, QR code)
 3) The sender's wallet deserializes this information and populates a transaction for the sending user to authorize
 4) The sending user authorizes the request and their wallet submits the transaction to the Libra blockchain
-5) The recipient wallet monitors on-chain events for its accounts and identifies a specific transaction by the unique subaddress passed in the transaction's metadata fields.
-Upon observing such a transaction, they can confirm funds have been received.
+5) The recipient wallet monitors on-chain events for its accounts.
+Upon seeing relevant events, the recipient wallet can filter by the sender information and whether a unique recipient subaddress was passed in the transaction's metadata fields.
+Upon observing such a transaction, they can confirm funds have been received and route the funds accordingly.

 Examples of cross-wallet payment scenarios include:

-* A user may want to share a compact identifier over traditional communication channels (eg. SMS) and receive a payment from a user of a different wallet
+* A user may want to share a compact identifier over traditional communication channels (e.g., SMS) and receive a payment from a user of a different wallet
     * The recipient user may want to specify a currency preference
     * The recipient user may want to specify a concrete amount they'd like to receive
 * A merchant may want to present a predefined payment request via QR code so that a customer would only need to authorize the funds